 Back on the battery topic.
 We now understand that if the charge sources were properly chosen and sized, the battery should (normally) get a full charge everyday (by solar and/or driving and/or shore power).
 So what dictate the size of the battery then?
 I would say overnight discharge + cloudy days + rough buffer + the price you are willing to pay…

 We finally went for a 210Ah AGM battery.
-In summer, at sunrise, the battery will be 75%-90% capacity depending on what happened the night before (driving late generally means a full charge when we go to bed).
+In summer, at sunrise, the battery will be 80%-90% capacity depending on what happened the night before (driving late generally means a full charge when we go to bed).
 At noon, the battery is generally fully charged from solar depending on the weather.
-For winter, time will tell…
+For winter, we were able to keep the battery above 50% SOC at all time, but it’s definitely more challenging than in summer.

-The concept here is that there is a lot of variables to take account.
+The concept here is that there are a lot of variables to take account.
 We went on the safe side by choosing a medium-large battery bank (some people go up to 300-400Ah).

 We also considered: